octopuscreative/playbook/site/content/pages/6.why-not-wordpress/index.md

       ## The Bottom Line

-      Really, the bottom line is that there are people out there that can do cool things with WordPress, but that's not where we excell at.
+      Really, the bottom line is that there are people out there that can do cool thing s with WordPress, but that's not where we excell at.
 We're good at building things from scratch quickly and not repurposing/bending a setup to do something it wasn't meant to do from its conception.
 The reason why things like [Statamic 😍](https://statamic.com/) and [Craft  👀](https://craftcms.com/) work so much better is because from the start they dont make any assumptions about the content you'll be working with - they get out of the way and let you build what the client needs.
 title: Why not WordPress?
 id: 6669ca9f-c060-4f32-a29f-bf9e97d21ba6